hilo-software/washer-dryer-notifier/README.md

 - This will run the script in continuous mode as described above.
 ### Notifiers
+#### Built in gmail notify support
+- Support for sending email notifications.
+- Requires user to have a valid Google app key
 #### Built in Pushbullet support
 - Support for Pushbullet is built in.
   - Requires use of Pushbullet api, access token, channel